extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatD  (gcc)

-:switch:`-gnatD[=nn]`
+:samp:`-gnatD[=nn]`
-  When used in conjunction with :switch:`-gnatG`, this switch causes the expanded source, as described above for :switch:`-gnatG` to be written to files with names :file:`xxx.dg`, where :file:`xxx` is the normal file name, instead of to the standard output file.
+  When used in conjunction with *-gnatG*, this switch causes the expanded source, as described above for
+  *-gnatG* to be written to files with names :file:`xxx.dg`, where :file:`xxx` is the normal file name, instead of to the standard output file.
 For example, if the source file name is :file:`hello.adb`, then a file :file:`hello.adb.dg` will be written.
-The debugging information generated by the ``gcc`` :switch:`-g` switch will refer to the generated :file:`xxx.dg` file.
+The debugging information generated by the *gcc* *-g* switch will refer to the generated :file:`xxx.dg` file.
 This allows you to do source level debugging using the generated code which is sometimes useful for complex code, for example to find out exactly which part of a complex construction raised an exception.
-This switch also suppresses generation of cross-reference information (see :switch:`-gnatx`) since otherwise the cross-reference information would refer to the :file:`.dg` file, which would cause confusion since this is not the original source file.
+This switch also suppress generation of cross-reference information (see *-gnatx*) since otherwise the cross-reference information would refer to the :file:`.dg` file, which would cause confusion since this is not the original source file.

-  Note that :switch:`-gnatD` actually implies :switch:`-gnatG`
-  automatically, so it is not necessary to give both options.
+  Note that *-gnatD* actually implies *-gnatG* automatically, so it is not necessary to give both options.
-  In other words :switch:`-gnatD` is equivalent to :switch:`-gnatDG`).
+  In other words *-gnatD* is equivalent to *-gnatDG*).

   .. index:: -gnatL  (gcc)

-  If the switch :switch:`-gnatL` is used in conjunction with :switch:`-gnatDG`, then the original source lines are interspersed in the expanded source (as comment lines with the original line number).
+  If the switch *-gnatL* is used in conjunction with *-gnatDG*, then the original source lines are interspersed in the expanded source (as comment lines with the original line number).

-  The optional parameter ``nn`` if present after -gnatD specifies an alternative maximum line length that overrides the normal default of 72.
+  The optional parameter `nn` if present after -gnatD specifies an alternative maximum line length that overrides the normal default of 72.
   This value is in the range 40-999999, values less than 40 being silently reset to 40.
 The equal sign is optional.